 Scientific studies prove that Metta meditation decreases migraines and chronic pain.
 It’s also a big help when it comes to reducing stress, depression and other troubles.

-Metta meditation can change the world by changing your world!
+The practice of Metta meditation can change the world by helping you to change your own inner world!
 The more you’ll change the perception of your life in a positive way, the more it’ll impact others at different levels.
-The more people practice loving-kindness meditation, the more the world will live in compassion and know peace in a deeper and faster way.
+The more people practice loving-kindness meditation, the more the world will live in compassion and know peace in a faster and deeper way.

 Just a 7-minute session of Metta meditation can help to calm and soothe your body and soul, so are you ready for it yet?
 Let us know if you practice this type of meditation or how you feel about this practice in the comment section below.